AdaCore/learn/intro_to_ada.rst

 operations on types or on values.
 Their notation is a bit quirky by modern standards, using ``'``.

+.. gusthoff: "Quirky"?
+I wouldn't use this book to criticize the Ada language, especially because not everyone might agree with this opinion.

 Ada makes a few types available as "built-ins". ``Integer`` is one of them.
 Here is how ``Integer`` is defined: